vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 - When using a Shape node as a Tube :
     - the Tube should be nicely drawn, avoid kinking in particular,
     - the lumen should be cut to slightly exceed the ends of the Tube, remove all bifurcations and distant parts of the segment that are not enclosed in the Tube.
-- The quality of a segmented lumen is important.
-It must not contain holes.
-These may be misleading as the calculated surface area may concern a hole and not the segmented blood.

 ## Acknowledgement